CampbellMcDowall/DunedinIoT/development/gateways/changingIpSettings/README.md

 ---

-If you are experiencing issues with connecting to the multitech gateway locally then you may need to ensure you are in the same ip address range
+If you are experiencing issues with connecting to the multitech gateway locally then you may need to ensure you are in the same ip address range.

 Right click and choose open Network and Sharing Centre